the-virtual-brain/tvb-root/tvb_library/tvb/simulator/backend_cpp/notes/implementation_plan.md

 The first milestone is complete when all of the following are true:

-- [ ] Python can lower one supported `NetworkSet` into a C++-ready spec.
+- [x] Python can lower one supported `NetworkSet` into a C++-ready spec.
-- [ ] Python can generate and compile a simulation-specific C++ extension.
+- [x] Python can generate and compile a simulation-specific C++ extension.
-- [ ] `pybind11` exposes a callable entrypoint.
+- [x] `pybind11` exposes a callable entrypoint.
-- [ ] The full simulation loop runs in C++.
+- [x] The full simulation loop runs in C++.
-- [ ] Results are returned to Python as NumPy arrays.
+- [x] Results are returned to Python as NumPy arrays.
-- [ ] Numerical output matches the reference backend within tolerance.
+- [x] Numerical output matches the reference backend within tolerance.

+Completion note:
+- The first milestone is complete for the single-subnetwork, single-mode, `HeunDeterministic` path with expression-based models and temporal-average style output.
+A constrained intra-projection path is also present.
+- The next milestone should focus on multi-subnetwork/inter-projection support.

 ## Suggested Immediate Next Action

-Start with Step 0 and lock the first supported path in writing before coding.
-That decision controls the spec shape, generated templates, and runtime API.
+Implement the next projection milestone:

+- support inter-subnetwork projections in `CompiledCppNetwork.run()`
+- add one source history buffer per subnetwork in the native runtime
+- pass inter-projection arrays, source/target subnet ids, mode maps, cvar mappings, target scales, and coupling-function parameters through pybind11
+- compare against `NbHybridBackend` on the coupled-MPR benchmark fixture

 ## Progress Log

 - 2026-04-20: Initial staged plan created.
+- 2026-04-29: Plan updated to reflect the current native backend: completed first single-subnetwork generated path, automated correctness/reproducibility tests, expression-based multi-model examples, benchmark script, and first constrained intra-projection runtime path.
+Inter-subnetwork projection support remains the main next milestone.